charles-uno/charles-uno.github.io/_drafts/2019-02-25-markdown-to-pdf.md

 [^3]: The mouse is intuitive, but the keyboard is a much faster way to enter information into a computer -- especially if it needs to be precise.

 [Markdown](https://daringfireball.net/projects/markdown/basics) handles the first part nicely.

+Like Word, Markdown uses HTML under the hood to keep track of document structure.
+But whereas Word uses CSS to make things pretty and complicated, Markdown leaves out the cosmetic stuff completely.

+It lets us write the content and structure of a document without worrying about cosmetic details like font, color, spacing, and margins.

+Like Word, Markdown uses HTML under the hood.

+Markdown uses HTML under the hood, just like Word does, but without the CSS.

+To use web jargon, it's HTML without the CSS.

-It's a tool for writing plain text to represent rich text -- basically like that clunky [BBCode](https://en.wikipedia.org/wiki/BBCode) that web forums used in the nineties, but reinvented to be intuitive and legible.
+Basically, Markdown is like that clunky [BBCode](https://en.wikipedia.org/wiki/BBCode) that web forums used in the nineties, but reinvented to be intuitive and legible.
 To emphasize a word, wrap it in asterisks (`*example*` -> *example*).
 To make a bulleted list, start each line with a dash, just like you would when writing an email.

+Basically, it's a nice way of writing the HTML for a website while ignoring the CSS.

 It can also handle headers, footnotes, block quotes, links, images, and so on.
-It's widely used in the tech sector for documentation, and it's catching on for blogging as well (this post is written in Markdown [here](https://raw.githubusercontent.com/charles-uno/charles-uno.github.io/master/_drafts/2019-02-25-markdown-to-pdf.md)).
+It's widely used in tech for documentation, and it's catching on for blogging as well.

+This page is written in Markdown.
+You can see it raw [here](https://raw.githubusercontent.com/charles-uno/charles-uno.github.io/master/_drafts/2019-02-25-markdown-to-pdf.md).

+Under the hood, Markdown is HTML, just like